vdntruong/great/README.md

 [MELT 101](https://newrelic.com/sites/default/files/2022-03/melt-101-four-essential-telemetry-data-types.pdf)

+Instrumentation
+- Source instrumentation
+    - FE: Grafana Faro
+    - BE: OpenTelemetry (the industry standard)
+- Binary instrumentation
+    - BE: Otel Collector (the agent sit one the component and then collect the information)
+    - BE: Grafana Alloy (for Grafana stacks)
+- External instrumentation
+    - BE: Beyla for EBPF

 Distributed tracing, also called distributed request tracing is a method used to debug and monitor applications built using a microservices architecture.

 - What is tracing? span?